ClearwaterUK/UltrakULL/README.md

 ### Prerequisites:
 - A [Steam copy](https://store.steampowered.com/app/1229490/ULTRAKILL/) of ULTRAKILL.<br>**Demo, GOG.com and cracked versions are NOT supported.**
 - BepInEx 5 64-bit.
 It can be directly downloaded from [here](https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip).<br>**Do not download/install BepInEx 6, ULTRAKILL does not support it.**
+- ULTRAKILL Mod Manager (UMM).
+It can be downloaded from [here](https://github.com/Temperz87/ultra-mod-manager/releases/download/0.4.2/UMM.v0.4.2.zip).<br>**UMM 0.4.2 is the current recommended version for using mods.**
 - A release of UltrakULL.
 Details to obtain it are given in the [Download](#Download) section.<br>**It is highly recommended to acquire the latest version available when downloading.**
 - (Optional) Any extra language files you may wish to use.
 View the [Download](#Download) section for information on extra language files.

 ### Installation:

+The installation section is divided into 3 parts:
+- Installing BepInEx, the modding framework
+- Installing UMM, the mod loader used for the game
+- Installing UltrakuLL, the mod itself

+#### Installing BepInEx:

-- Download UltrakULL from either the [Releases page](https://github.com/ClearwaterTM/UltrakULL/releases) or the #mod-releases channel from the [UltrakULL Discord.](https://discord.gg/ZB7jk6Djv5)
+- Download all of the required files from the Prerequisites section.
-- Download BepInEx 5, and extract the contents to where your ULTRAKILL install folder is located.
+- Extract the contents of BepInEx to where your ULTRAKILL install folder is located.
-- Launch ULTRAKILL once so BepInEx can generate the required files and folders in the install folder.
+- Launch ULTRAKILL so BepInEx can generate the required files and folders in the install folder.
 Quit the game once it has loaded to the main menu.

+#### Installing UMM:

+- Extract the contents of UMM.
+Place the "UMM Mods" folder in your BepInEx folder, and UMM.dll in BepInEx/plugins.
+- Launch ULTRAKILL.
+If UMM is installed correctly, you will see a modified layout of the main menu, including new buttons.

+#### Installing UltrakULL:

-- Extract the contents of UltrakULL to your ULTRAKILL install folder.
+- Extract the contents of UltrakULL to your BepInEx folder.
 Overwrite any files if prompted.
-  - If you have any additional language files, place them in BepInEx/config/ultrakull .
 - Launch ULTRAKILL.
-If the mod has loaded correctly, you should see a new "Languages" tab in the options menu.
+If the mod has loaded correctly, you should see a new "Languages" tab in the Options menu.
 <img src="https://cdn.discordapp.com/attachments/472691871806652429/1037354187341701130/unknown.png" alt="drawing" width="650"/>
 - From the Languages tab, you can select any available language based on the language files UltrakULL has found, and will load them into the game.
+  - If you have any additional language files you wish to use, click on the "OPEN LANGUAGE FOLDER" button, and place them in the folder that opens.
+  - *A game restart is required for the new languages to appear.*
+- **Optional**: Enable the BepInEx console by opening the BepInEx.cfg inside the config folder.
+Find the Logging.Console option and set it to true.
+This will activate the BepInEx console every time your game launches, and will output the status of the game there.
+This is very helpful for tracking down problems or errors.

 # Uninstallation:

 ### Removing UltrakULL:
 - Delete UltrakULL.dll from BepInEx/plugins

+### Removing UMM:
+- Delete UMM.dll from BepInEx/plugins.
+- (This will remove UMM, but not your actual mod files)

 ### Removing BepInEx:
 - Delete the winhttp.dll file from your ULTRAKILL install folder.
 This is the file used for BepInEx to hook into the game, and will not break your installation if it is removed.